goabstract/Marketing-for-Engineers/README.md

 My SMM toolbox:
 * [Pablo](https://pablo.buffer.com/) and [Canva](https://www.canva.com/) for fast creating of nice-looking images (both free).
 * [Nuzzel](http://nuzzel.com/) can show you the top content being shared among all your followers on Twitter and Facebook.
-You can use that content for sharing or as example.
+You can use that content for sharing or as an example.
 It's free tool.
-* [Google Analytics Campaign URL builder](https://ga-dev-tools.appspot.com/campaign-url-builder/) for making UTM codes and here is guide on [Using UTM Parameters to Track Social Media Success](https://blog.hootsuite.com/how-to-use-utm-parameters/) from Hootsuite.
+* [Google Analytics Campaign URL builder](https://ga-dev-tools.appspot.com/campaign-url-builder/) for making UTM codes and here is a guide on [Using UTM Parameters to Track Social Media Success](https://blog.hootsuite.com/how-to-use-utm-parameters/) from Hootsuite.

 ### Twitter